Navigating Asperger’s and the HolidaysNovember 23, 2017

 It’s that wonderful time of year again.
 With the aroma of pumpkin pie in the air and visions of Christmas morning dancing in our heads, it’s easy to get swept up in the moment or the several upcoming moments of the season.
 Thanksgiving, Chanukah, and Christmas can be wonderful family experiences, especially for those of us that homeschool our children.
-For others of us, however, it can be a quite stressful.
+For others, however, it can be quite stressful.

 My mind begins to sizzle and pop like the crackling logs in my fireplace because of the frantic questions in my mind.
 How can I tie in a quick study of the country Turkey for a geography lesson to the turkey we’ve been raising this past year for our Thanksgiving meal?
 Other than “Tom” what am I going to make for Thanksgiving?
 The WHOLE family is coming to our house this year.
 Did I get everything the kids wanted for Christmas?
 I spent more than the limit my husband and I agreed upon.
 Can I hide the receipts from him until after Valentine’s Day?
 Daunting as these questions may be, I can handle it.
 I go through this every year.
 I’m used to it.
 It’s just one of those expected little nuances we go through; after all, ‘tis the season, as they say.
 I haven’t had to take out that second mortgage yet to pay for it all so I’m OK, really.